Miller's Department Store: History

 Miller's traced its history to the New York Racket Store, established in 1889 at 510 Market Street in Chattanooga by brothers Gus and Frank Miller.
 After a fire destroyed the Richardson Building in 1897, the brothers built a new store at Seventh and Market Streets that was known as Miller Brothers Department Store.
 Miller Brothers Department Store of Chattanooga remained a privately held company until 1973.
 A son of Gus Miller later become one of the founders of Miller, Inc. in Knoxville.

 Miller's Department Store was formed August 1, 1973, from the consolidation by retail conglomerate Garfinckel, Brooks Brothers, Miller & Rhoads, Inc. of the two related Tennessee-based department stores: Miller Brothers of Chattanooga and Miller, Inc., of Knoxville.

 At formation the combined chain had 11 stores and two specialty shops in East Tennessee, Georgia, Virginia, and North Carolina.

 In 1981, with the acquisition of its parent conglomerate, Miller's became a part of Allied Stores.
-In 1986, the chain was acquired in a hostile takeover by Hess's; then converted to Dillard's in 1992.
+In 1986, the chain was acquired in a hostile takeover by Hess's; then converted to Dillard's by 1993.

 Notable locations

 Chattanooga flagship store

-The Miller Brothers of Chattanooga flagship store, at 629 Market Street (corner of Seventh St.) in Chattanooga, was known for having Chattanooga's only "subway," which consisted of an underground shopping area that tunneled beneath Broad Street to their home store at the corner of Seventh and Broad (as well as a connecting parking garage).
+The Miller Brothers of Chattanooga flagship store, at 629 Market Street (corner of Seventh St.) in Chattanooga, Tennessee, was known for having Chattanooga's only "subway," which consisted of an underground shopping area that tunneled beneath Broad Street to their home store at the corner of Seventh and Broad with a connecting parking garage.
 The four-story store boasted two snackbars and a Tea Room as well as many amenities that are not to be found in any current retail establishment.
 On September 17, 1987, it was listed in the National Register of Historic Places.

 The downtown Chattanooga store was closed in 1986 and sold to BlueCross BlueShield of Tennessee, which used it for offices.
 In 2011 the building was sold to the engineering firm Mesa Associates.